 Energy Efficiency Screening

-Energy Efficiency Utility (EEU) Orders of Appointment require EEUs to design and implement cost-effective energy efficiency programs.
-Energy efficiency measures offered under the EEU program are screened based on the societal cost-effectiveness test.
-The Department of Public Service (Department) developed a cost-effectiveness screening tool for use by the EEUs.
+Energy Efficiency Utility (EEU) Orders of Appointment require EEUs to design and implement cost-effective energy-efficiency programs.
+Energy-efficiency measures offered under the EEU program are screened based on the societal cost-effectiveness test.
+The Department of Public Service (Department) developed a cost-effectiveness screening tool for use by EEUs.
 The Commission requires EEUs to use this screening tool to determine that measures implemented are cost-effective.

-The EEU program has developed a Technical Reference Manual that helps serves as documentation for the inputs to the cost-effectiveness screening tool.
-The manual provides the technical description of all prescriptive and some custom energy-efficiency measures.
+The EEU program developed a Technical Reference Manual that serves as documentation for inputs to the cost-effectiveness screening tool.
+The manual provides technical descriptions of all prescriptive and some custom energy-efficiency measures.
 Updated annually based on work by the Technical Advisory Group, the Technical Reference Manual is maintained by Efficiency Vermont.

 The Technical Advisory Group includes members of Efficiency Vermont, City of Burlington Electric Department, Vermont Gas Systems, Inc., and the Department.
-The Group focuses on reviewing and approving the methodology and associated assumptions underlying measure-savings calculations that are included in the Technical Reference Manual.
+The Group reviews and approves the methodology and associated assumptions underlying measure-savings calculations included in the Technical Reference Manual.

 EEU Avoided Costs